SrijanBadhya/Debsoc/Running the PES Debsoc.md

 I think a great feature of our Orientation has been our Demo Debate.
 In the interest of time, we usually have a 2 vs 2.
 Allowing the audience to pick from the three motions displayed on screen made them feel more involved.
 To use time efficiently, we continued the orientation during the prep time of the debaters.
 Efficiency is crucial because as the orientation lengthens, people tend to lose focus and interest.

-What I find very effective is to tell your own story, talk about how debating has improved your own life, and show the freshers what they can become.
+What I find very effective is to tell your own story, how debating has improved your own life, and showing the freshers what they can become.

 In 2024, I engaged in crowd work while the club heads were setting things up for the orientation.
 Worried students commonly asked me, "Do you need prior debating experience to join the club?"
 This was probably since every other club filtered people based on skill.